Centrifugal micro-fluidic biochip

 This biodisk is an integration of multiple technologies in different areas.
-The designer must be familiar with the process of biology testing before designing the detailed micro-structures in the compact disk.
-Some basic element components such as valves, mixing units, and separating units should all be used to complete the full testing process.
-The most basic principles applied in such micro-fluidic structures are centrifugal force, coriolis effect, and surface tension.
+The designer must be familiar with the process of biology testing before designing the complex micro-structures in the compact disk.
+Some basic components such as valves, mixing units, and separating units should all be used to complete the full testing process.
+The basic principles applied in such micro-fluidic structures are centrifugal force, Coriolis effect, and surface tension.
 The micromachining techniques, including patterning, photolithography, and etching should all be used as long as the design is verified.
-Once the testing process is successful in the biodisk, the complex detection technique is started.
+Once the testing process is successful in the biodisk, the detection technique is started.
 There are many methods proposed by scientists in this area.
-The most popular method is immunoassay which is widely use in the testing of biology.
+The most popular method is immunoassay which is widely used in the testing of biology.
 The final step is receiving data from the biodisk by means of a CD drive and modifying either software or hardware that can achieve this function.
-A popular method is reading data from the biodisk using a common CD drive with some developed software, which contains the advantage of being low on cost.
+An example method is reading data from the biodisk using a common CD drive with dedicated software, which has the advantage of being low on cost.

-Once the centrifugal micro-fluidic biochip is developed well enough to be manufactured on a large scale, it will cause a wide effect on the industry as well as medical care, especially in developing countries, where high-precision equipment is not available.
-People in developed countries who are willing to do such regular home-care detections can also benefit from this new technology.
+Once the centrifugal micro-fluidic biochip is developed well enough to be manufactured on a large scale, it is theorized to cause a wide effect on the industry as well as medical care, especially in developing countries, where high-precision equipment is not available.
+People in developed countries who are willing to do such regular home-care detections can also benefit from this technology.